BGorenc/WiFi_Controlled_Lightsaber/README.md

 # WiFi_Controlled_Lightsaber
 The objective of this project is to employ an Arduino microcontroller that can wirelessly control WS2812B LED strips over Wi-Fi.
 This allows users to remotely alter colors by issuing commands through a web page hosted by the Arduino.
-Additionally, this functionality is combined with a physical lightsaber hilt to provide an aesthetically pleasing decoration for any room.
+Additionally, this functionality is combined with a physical lightsaber hilt to provide lighting and decoration for any room.

 ## Table of Contents